Syncing JanusGraph with Elasticsearch Step by Step

 A delta greater than 0.1% indicates pending queue items or failed flushes.

-Step 3: Force Index Rebuild on Stale Segments If specific vertices fail to appear in search results despite successful commits, trigger a targeted reindex:
+Force a targeted reindex on stale segments.
+If specific vertices fail to appear despite successful commits:

 mgmt = graph.openManagement()